yosefk/checkedthreads/README.md

 env CT_SCHED=valgrind CT_RAND_REV=1 valgrind --tool=checkedthreads your-program your-arguments
 ```

-This runs valgrind with the checkedthreads tool, which monitors every memory access.
+This runs Valgrind with the checkedthreads tool, which monitors every memory access.
 When a thread accesses
-something concurrently previously written by another thread, the tool prints the call stack - that's where
+a location that another thread concurrently wrote, the tool prints the offending call stack:
-a bug is:

 ```
 checkedthreads: error - thread 56 accessed 0x7FF000340 [0x7FF000340,4], owned by 55